Differential Gene Expression in Muscle Cells

 Gene expression in uninfected mouse heart slices (longitudinal sections)

-The project will be led by Dr. Ben Cosgrove, who will be closely collaborating with Dr. Iwijn DeVlaminck; both are faculty in the Cornell Meinig School of Biomedical Engineering.
+This NIH funded (U54AI178855) project will be led by Dr. Ben Cosgrove, who will be closely collaborating with Dr. Iwijn DeVlaminck; both are faculty in the Cornell Meinig School of Biomedical Engineering.
 Molecular data analysis will also occur through a collaboration with Dr. Jen Grenier, the Genomics Core Lead who heads the Cornell Genomics Innovation Hub.